Misttgun/portal-proto/README.md

 # Portals Proto
-This is a small project where I tried to implement some features from the Portal games in Unreal Engine 5 for educational purposes.
+This is a small project where I tried to implement some features from the Portal games in Unreal Engine 5.4 for educational purposes.
-The goal was to learn the Unreal Engine and improve my math knoweledge while having some fun.
+The goal was to learn the Unreal Engine and improve my math knowledge while having some fun.

 ## Features
 - Portals visuals